reactive-python/reactpy-django/docs/src/reference/utils.md

 <p class="intro" markdown>

-Utility functions provide various miscellaneous functionality.
-These are typically not used, but are available for advanced use cases.
+Utility functions provide various miscellaneous functionality for advanced use cases.

 </p>

+!!! warning "Pitfall"

+    Any utility functions not documented here are not considered part of the public API and may change without notice.

 ---